ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Early data support (starting with TLS 1.3): Transmission of application data prior to connection (handshake) establishment.

-- Connection mobility: Connection continuation in the presence of 5-tuple changes beneath the secure transport protocol, e.g., due to NAT rebindings.
+- Connection mobility: a property of a connection that allows it to be multihomed or resilient across network interface or address changes, e.g., NAT rebindings that occur without an endpoint's knowledge.
+Mobility allows cryptographic key material and other state information to be reused in the event of a connection change.

 - Application-layer feature negotiation: Securely negotiate application-specific functionality, including those necessary for connection handling and management, e.g., the TLS parent connection